 It is also risky for employers to put an upper age limit on applicants for their schemes on the basis of funding eligibility, as this could directly discriminate against older applicants, unless the employer can show that the limit is objectively justified.

-An “apprenticeship rate” of the PAY, WAGES AND THE NATIONAL MINIMUM WAGE (NMW) was introduced in October 2010.
+An “apprenticeship rate” of the NMW was introduced in October 2010.
 An apprentice aged 19 or over however, who has been an apprentice for more than 12 months, would be entitled to either the development rate or adult rate of NMW, depending on age:

 - Standard (adult) rate: workers aged 21 or over (there is no upper age limit.)